-Have the right to expect that ...
+Have the right to expect that...

-- o parents/guardians/students will treat them with respect - students will attend classes regularly and on time, with assignments completed and with appropriate materials - o Students' behavior will promote a positive learning environment - o school administrators will provide leadership and support the performance of their duties
+- o parents/guardians/students will treat them with respect - students will attend classes regularly and on time, with assignments completed and with appropriate materials - o Students' behavior will promote a positive learning environment - school administrators will provide leadership and support - students, parents, and colleagues will provide support and cooperation in

-• students will observe all school rules of conduct
+- the performance of their duties - students will observe all school rules of conduct

-Will be responsible for...
+Will be responsible for ...

-- planning, teaching, and supervising assigned courses - establishing and maintaining a learning environment which is pleasant, orderly, respectful and conducive to students' learning - evaluating student achievement and explaining assessment procedures to be used - communicating information about student progress, attendance, behavior, and special needs students, parents and administration - arranging suitable out-of-class time for assisting students - providing an environment that will promote self-esteem - treating students fairly and consistently - respecting the rights of all individuals - maintaining open communication - striving to provide an optimum quality of education - ongoing personal and professional development
+- planning, teaching, and supervising assigned courses - establishing and maintaining a learning environment which is pleasant, orderly, respectful and conducive to students' learning - evaluating student achievement and explaining assessment procedures to be used - communicating information about student progress, attendance, behavior, and special needs students, parents and administration - arranging suitable out-of-class time for assisting students - providing an environment that will promote self-esteem - treating students fairly and consistently - · respecting the rights of all individuals - maintaining open communication - striving to provide an optimum quality of education - · ongoing personal and professional development